briendeau/Trendsetter-Podcast/README.md

 This trendy-landing page was created using HTML, CSS, and some light JavaScript.

-Biult with:
+Built using:

-- Semantic HTML5 markup
+- HTML5 markup
-- CSS custom properties
+- CSS3 custom properties
 - Flexbox
 - CSS Grid
 - Responsive layout
-- Light JavScript for navigation bar
+- JavaScript for navigation bar

 Learned:

-- first time implemented SVG
+- implemented SVG
 - make changes to SVG images
 - CSS positioning to overlap 2-3 different elements
 - CSS transform, transition, and filter properties